trafi/states/State.md

   - 🔁 Continue writing tests for all events and queries

 ### What can be an event?
 Anything that just happened that state needs to know.
 Events can be easily understood and listed by non-developers.
-Most of events come from a few places:
+Most events come from a few places:
 - User interactions
   - `tappedSearch`
   - `tappedResult`